materialsvirtuallab/matpes/README.md

 #### Welcome

 Welcome to MatPES, a foundational potential energy surface (PES) dataset for materials.
+This is a collaboration between the [Materials Virtual Lab] and the [Materials Project].

 Machine learning interatomic potentials (MLIPs) have revolutionized the field of computational materials science.
 MLIPs use ML to reproduce the PES (energies, forces, and stresses) of a collection of atoms, typically computed